-- CREATE – allows creating new databases and tables.
+- CREATE – allows the creation of new databases and tables.

 - DELETE – allows deleting of records from tables.

-- INSERT – allows inserting record into table.
+- INSERT – allows inserting the record into a table.

 - DROP – allows deleting of databases or tables.

-- SELECT – allows select or read tables records.
+- SELECT – allows select or read table records.

 - UPDATE – allows updating of databases and tables.

-- GRANT OPTIOM – allows to grant or remove other users’ privileges.
+- GRANT OPTION – allows to grant or remove other users’ privileges.